instructor-ai/instructor/docs/blog/posts/anyscale.md

 The good news is that Anyscale employs the same OpenAI client, and its models support some of these output modes too!

+!!! note "Getting access"

+    If you want to try this out for yourself check out the [Anyscale](https://anyscale.com/) website.
+You can get started [here](https://docs.anyscale.com/get-started).

 Let's explore one of the models available in Anyscale's extensive collection!

 ```python